AkrilliA/laravel-beyond/README.md

 You can easily set up a DDD application with `php artisan beyond:setup` after installation.
 You should only run this command on a freshly installed Laravel app, as it will delete files and rename things.

-After you run `beyond:setup` you can make additional controllers, actions, models, etc. as you know it from Laravel:
+After you run `beyond:setup` you should execute `composer dump-autoload`.
+You can now make controllers, actions, models, etc. as you know it from Laravel:
 ```bash
 php artisan beyond:make:action Users CreateUserAction
 php artisan beyond:make:command UpdateUsersCommand